davidemarchesi/NumericalMethods/README.md

 **All the treatment will be made with the MATLAB (or either OCTAVE) code language**

-Each folder will be made up by a **LaTex file**, explaining briefly the theory behind the numerical model, and by the `code` itself.
+In this repository you will find a **LaTex file**, explaining briefly the theory behind the numerical models, and in each folder you will find every referred method `code` with also examples of it.